pegahag/SOEN287-PROJECT/README.md

 4- Bowen Yao 40269137

 # Installation guide:
-1- Download and extract the compressed folder called SOEN287-PROJECT to your computer
+1. Download and extract the compressed folder named *SOEN287-PROJECT* to your computer.
-  - Make sure the folder keeps this structure (don’t move files around)

-2- Open the Website
+After extracting it, ensure that the internal folder structure remains intact, avoid moving, renaming, or reorganizing any of the files or directories.

+2. To launch the website, start by opening a terminal in the project’s root directory.
-  - In project root, Install dependencies and run the program by running the following commands
+From there, install all required dependencies and start the website server by running the following commands:
-  - npm install
-  - npm start
-  - website should now run at http://localhost:3000

---------------- // Readme to be updated // --------------------
+* `npm install`
+* `npm start`
+Once these commands are complete, the website will be available in your browser at [http://localhost:3000].

 # List of features implemented (front end, mostly hardcoded):
 1- Catalogue page with all the available resources, where you can filter different resource types to make looking for one easier.